metamn/react/content/blog/graphql-and-rest-apis-with-aws/index.md

 ![The REST API on AWS](rest-api-aws.jpeg)
 _Image credits: [https://iotdemos.wordpress.com](https://iotdemos.wordpress.com/2017/04/24/building-simple-back-end-using-aws-dynamodb-lambda-api-gateway/)_

-To catch the glimpse of the REST on AWS complexity one should watch these two official videos.
+To catch the glimpse of the REST on AWS complexity one should watch these official videos.
 The first deals with [the difficulty to create an API](https://www.youtube.com/watch?v=xkDcBssNd1g) and the second with [the difficulty of ensuring best practices](https://www.youtube.com/watch?v=9ElpSPXk-g8).

 Following the advice from the videos one should use the recommended tools to achieve better results faster:
 [Swagger](https://swagger.io/), [Serverless](https://serverless.com/), [Claudia.js](https://www.claudiajs.com/) &mdash; or even try Amazon's own [Amplify](https://aws.amazon.com/amplify/).